markushinz/socket-gateway/example/README.md

 $ curl -k https://json.localhost/posts/1 # This is not allowed

-{"message":"Forbidden","error":"GET https://jsonplaceholder.typicode.com:443/posts/1 is not allowed by policies."}
+{"message":"Forbidden","error":"GET https://jsonplaceholder.typicode.com:443/posts/1 is not allowed by policy."}
 ```